Rashmiranjan07/Health-hub/README.md

 # 🚀 Usage

-- Sign up as a patient .
+- Sign up as a patient.

-- Choose your doctors .
+- Choose your doctors.

-- See the timetable and schedule of that doctors .
+- See the timetable and schedule of that doctors.

-- Book or manage appointments .
+- Book or manage appointments.

-- Access healthcare packages .
+- Access healthcare packages.

-- Browse health blogs and resources .
+- Browse health blogs and resources.

 - Blood bank information.